jnimmo/hass-dmx/README.md

-# hass-dmx
-Home Assistant DMX over IP Light Platform
+# Home Assistant DMX over IP Light Platform (Art-Net)

 The DMX integration for Home Assistant allows you to send DMX values to an [Art-Net](http://www.art-net.org.uk) capable DMX interface.

-The component is a one way integration, and sends UDP packets to the DMX interface.
+This component is a one way integration which sends [Art-Net](https://en.wikipedia.org/wiki/Art-Net) UDP packets to the DMX interface.
 This integration uses no external libraries and requires at least Python version 3.5.

-### Prerequisites
+## Prerequisites

-You need at least hass >= 0.66 in order to use this component.
+* [Home Assistant (hass)](https://www.home-assistant.io/) >= 0.66 in order to use this component.

-### Usage

-To use DMX in your installation:
-1. Download the [light.py](https://github.com/jnimmo/hass-artnet/raw/master/dmx/light.py) file and save into the *'custom_components/dmx'* directory.
-(Create a *'custom_components'* folder in the location of your configuration.yaml file, and create a subdirectory *'dmx'* to store this platform)
-2. Add the following lines to your `configuration.yaml` file:
+## Installation

+This can be easily installed with the [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) using the repository: *jnimmo/hass-dmx*

+Alternatively, manual installation by downloading the [custom_components/dmx](custom_components/dmx) directory to the *'custom_components/dmx'* directory on your Home Assistant instance (generally */config/custom_components/dmx*).

+## Configuration

+hass-dmx is a community supported Home Assistant integration, if you have any questions you can discuss with the [Home Assistant DMX Community](https://community.home-assistant.io/t/dmx-lighting/2248).

+Example dmx config in a `configuration.yaml` file:

 ```yaml
 light: